Save on a regular basis

 What is a regular savings account?

-With a regular savings account, you can deposit money into the account each calendar month.
-Some regular savings accounts may reward you for your saving efforts with a bonus payment.
+A regular savings account is an account where you can deposit money into every month.
+Some regular savings accounts reward you for your saving efforts with a bonus payment.

-What are the benefits of a regular savings account with Nottingham Building Society?
+What are the benefits of a regular savings account?

-If you're ready to start saving regularly, our range of regular savings accounts will benefit you.
-As the name of this account suggests, you will be asked to deposit into your account every month – some of our accounts come with a bonus payment or competitive interest rates in place as an incentive.
+If you're ready to start saving regularly, we’ve a few different regular saving account options for you.
+You can deposit into your account every month – some of our accounts come with a bonus payment or competitive interest rates as an incentive to keep on top of your savings habits.

-How is the interest on a regular savings account paid?
+How does you pay the interest on a regular savings accounts?

 Do I have to save into the regular savings every month?

-This depends on the terms of the account, some regular savings accounts require you to deposit a sum of money every month.
+This depends on the account terms.
+Some regular savings accounts need you to deposit money every month.
+You can find this information on the account's key product information.

 Can I save in more than one regular savings account?